serain/crack-sec-eng-interviews/README.md

 ## Cryptography

-Be capable of explaining each of these in details, including flows, parameters involved, crypto decisions that could be made, what problems they are solving...
+Be capable of explaining each of these in details, including flows, parameters involved, crypto decisions that could be made, the problems they are solving...

 ### Question Prep